 Specialty Decorating Tips

-The grass tip is one of the most popular in this category and can be used to pipe grass and fur, like these Speckled Egg Cupcakes or this Fluffy Bunny Cake.
+The grass tip is one of the most popular in this category and can be used to pipe grass and fur, like these Easter Egg Cupcakes or this Fluffy Bunny Cake.
 The basketweave tip, which has both a flat and serrated side, is great for adding texture to the sides of your cake, like in this Floral Basketweave Cake.

 This category is also home to the Bismarck tip, used to fill pastries and cupcakes, as well as the large cake icing tip, which makes it quick and easy to ice your cake with a smooth or textured finish.